 Entries in the Threat DV URL Reputation Feed are read-only and cannot be modified.
-You can only modify and delete User-Provided URL Entries.
+You can relegate specific entries from the Feed to your exceptions list, but you can only modify and delete User-Provided URL Entries.
 If you know that a URL entry in the feed is incorrectly being reported as malicious, you can submit a correction by contacting Support.